A: A standard "null-modem serial

 appearing near the connectors.)

-The serial port is normally used for modems,
+The serial port was used for modems,

 and may have a telephone symbol next to it.
 The parallel port

 (which is not used with Amiga Explorer) is

 normally used for printers, and may have a

 the back of many computers is a parallel port (not a serial port).